GoogleCloudPlatform/apigee-samples/integrated-developer-portal/README.md

 12. Under Try this API, click the EXECUTE button
 13. You should receive a 200 OK response from Apigee.
 The body of the response is a copy of the request data you sent to Apigee

-## Cleanup
+## Conclusion & Cleanup

-After you create your integrated developer portal you can clean up the artifacts from this sample in your Apigee Organization
+To clean up the artifacts created:

 First, you need to manually delete some Apigee resources
 1. Navigate to Publish > Developers